news

 What do you hope new faculty members get out of their experience here?

 I hope that they will refine their own understanding of the topic that they’re teaching.
-Social philosopher Adam Smith once pointed out that the best way to know something is to continually practice and teach.
+The great economist and philosopher Adam Smith once pointed out that the best way to know something is to continually practice and teach.

 What's the most important thing you've learned from your students over the years?